How do major ecommerce brands grow so quickly?

 Ad data from 20+ e-commerce brands and millions of dollars in spend

-Last year, we worked with over 20 e-commerce brands to optimize their Facebook ads.
+Last year, we worked with over 20 e-commerce brands to optimise their Facebook ads.
 This article is a general rollup of all of those campaigns into one so that we can share some high-level benchmarks.

 Of course, every business, price point, and target market is different, but this data will give you a general average of what our clients’ numbers looked like across the board.